-ART & POETRY SAMPLES
+SELECT ART & POETRY

-* Artwork by Stav will be published in "AJS Perspectives: The Magazine of the Association for Jewish Studies" - Summer 2025: The Rainbow Issue.
+* Artwork by Stav was published in AJS Perspectives: The Magazine of the Association for Jewish Studies, Summer 2025: The Rainbow Issue.

 Self-Portrait of a UK Immigrant in Lockdown on Election Day in Her Homeland (2021) (Winner: 3rd Place, Long-Distance Poetry Competition) She didn't sleep all night because her fallopian tubes are assholes She cried all morning because she misses her grandma Who is just as depressed as her today, so she said on the phone And she's feeling guilty because she is so very far away And because today is the 4th National Election in the span of two years And once again she's not there to do her part for her country Her country, which she still calls home despite everything The first time she came across a dreidel in the diaspora She laughed — there must be a mistake It’s supposed to say “A Great Miracle Happened Here”!
 She laughed at the goyim, fools, they probably used Google Translate And manufactured an entire line of faulty dreidels And then she understood that she’s the fool here “A Great Miracle Happened There”, because she’s no longer Here she purchased the most British cardigan ever An oversized cable knit brown cardigan, with deep pockets And wooden buttons.
 She will go on a walk That’s what the Brits do here Later, in the kitchen, sipping on a cup of English tea She makes tahini in the food processor Adding water, lemon, and fresh garlic Searching for the perfect balance Between solid and liquid, sour and savoury, Between here and there. |